NikKowPHP/prepAI/signals/IMPLEMENTATION_COMPLETE.md

 All development tasks from the master plan have been successfully implemented.

-## Summary
+## Completed Tasks:
-- Completed all P0 Critical Fixes (authentication standardization, AI question generation)
-- Completed all P2 Mismatch Corrections (type definitions, configuration cleanup)
-- Completed all P3 Documentation Updates (API references, setup guides)
+1. Corrected Master Plan for Completed UI Work
+2. Created Readiness API Endpoint
+3. Created Readiness Indicator UI Component
+4. Integrated Readiness Indicator into Dashboard
+5. Implemented Strength/Weakness Bar Chart
+6. Updated Architecture Map

-The codebase is now ready for auditor verification.
+The application is now ready for verification by the Auditor AI.